technology-toolbox/website/content/blog/jjameson/2010/04/15/blog-post-formatting-issues.md

 ---
-title: "Blog Post Formatting Issues"
+title: Blog Post Formatting Issues
 date: 2010-04-15T11:16:00-06:00
 excerpt:
-  "Earlier this week, a colleague of mine was building out his own version of the Jameson Datacenter based on a variety of posts I've written in the past.
-  Over an IM conversation, he mentioned that some of my posts tend to run off the page -- making them..."
+  Earlier this week, a colleague of mine was building out his own version of the Jameson Datacenter based on a variety of posts I've written in the past.
+Over an IM conversation, he mentioned that some of my posts tend to run off the page -- making them...
 aliases:
   [
     "/blog/jjameson/archive/2010/04/14/blog-post-formatting-issues.aspx",